 5. The younger consumer groups are involved in social issues and pay attention to environmental concerns and ethical trading

 Meanwhile, 26% of Gen Z are less likely to deal with businesses that disregard environmental concerns or display unethical trading practices.
-Both of these statistics are a proof that ethical considerations influence their buying behaviour.
+Both of these statistics are proof that ethical considerations influence their buying behavior.

 The diamond industry is rife with ethical, social, and environmental issues.
 The way to woo your younger consumer groups is to boast your eco/green credentials.
 For instance, in 2018, Tiffany & Co ranked the highest in the Human Rights Watch’s (HRW) #BehindtheBling report where the HRW assessed and ranked leading jewelry brands for their treatment of local workers and their supply chain practices.
 Tiffany & Co, which received a “strong” rating emerged on top (nobody got an excellent rating) for its ethical sourcing while Cartier, Pandora, Bvlgari, and Signet Jewelers all received a moderate rating.

 If your jewelry materials are responsibly sourced, make sure that your potential buyers know.
 This is your chance to appeal to these socially-conscious consumer groups.